 I hope I'm wrong.
 I will talk about foreclosure defense options in future posts.

-In the meantime, if you would like notifications about new posts, please subscribe to my newsletter in the box below.
-I also have a YouTube channel and I’ll be posting more videos this year to help as many people as possible.
+In the meantime, I also have a YouTube channel and I’ll be posting more videos this year to help as many people as possible.
 You can also purchase my e-books on using my research methods for your own loan at Christine Springer Media.